CenturyLinkCloud/clc-java-sdk/README.md

 Build process details
 ---------------------
 To build sources, you need to install Gradle 2.2.1 or later.
-To check out and build the ClcSDK source, issue the following commands:
+To check out and build the CLC SDK source, issue the following commands:

 ```
 $ git clone git@github.com:CenturyLinkCloud/clc-java-sdk.git